UMKpp/DZscrap/PRIVACY_POLICY.md

 The Extension **does not collect, store, or transmit** any personal data, credentials, browsing activity, or telemetry.
 No tracking mechanisms, cookies, or analytics are embedded in the code.

 ### 2. Local-Only Storage
-The Extension utilizes the `chrome.storage.local` API for the sole purpose of retaining your configuration settings:
+The Extension utilizes the `chrome.storage.local` API for the sole purpose of retaining:
-* **Saved Backend URL**: The API server endpoint address (default: `http://localhost:8000`) is saved locally on your browser to maintain connectivity.
-* No job histories, scraped image metadata, or downloaded files are stored within the extension itself.
+* **Job History Logs**: Lists of your past scraping queries, counts, and job statuses.
+* **ZIP ArrayBuffers**: Temporary image archive bytes waiting to download.
+* **Clear Action**: A button is provided inside Settings to completely clear all history logs and cached ZIP buffers from the browser storage.

 ### 3. Outgoing Connections
-The Extension only communicates with the **FastAPI Backend URL** that you explicitly specify:
+The Extension only communicates directly with:
-* Communication is strictly restricted to sending scraping requests and fetching job status updates.
-* By default, this traffic is directed to your local machine (`http://localhost:8000` or `http://127.0.0.1:8000`).
+* **Bing Images**: To load search results in a background tab.
+* **Image Source Hosts**: To download the raw image bytes for compilation.
 * **No data** is ever sent to developer-controlled remote servers, third-party analytics trackers, or external marketing platforms.

 ### 4. Third-Party Services
-The Extension operates in conjunction with your self-hosted backend system.
-The backend may make requests to public domains (like Bing) to collect images.
-These backend operations are governed by your own hosting configurations and are not controlled by this Extension.
+When downloading images from Bing or external hosts, you are connecting directly to those third-party websites.
+Their privacy policies and terms of service govern those connections.

 ### 5. Policy Compliance
 The Extension complies fully with the **Chrome Web Store User Data Policy**, including the principles of minimal permissions usage and single-purpose extension design.